Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 As your night winds down, there are several stations in the area that can take you directly back to the Hiroshima Station.
 In just a single day, you’ve explored the most important landmarks in the city and hopefully got to taste most of the local cuisine!

 Unlike other Japanese cities, choosing where to stay in Hiroshima isn’t so complicated.
-The city centre, where you’ll find many of the top attractions and the man transportation hubs, is relatively compact and easy to navigate.
+The city centre, where you’ll find many of the top attractions and the man transportation hubs, is compact and easy to navigate.

 Not sure where to start looking?
 Check out these top hotels for a Hiroshima layover: